-Decades-old ASCII adventure Nethack may hint at the future of AI – TechCrunch
+Decades-old ASCII adventure NetHack may hint at the future of AI – TechCrunch

 For the next few months, NLE will be available for people to test on, and competitors can basically build their bot or AI by whatever means they choose.
 But when the competition itself starts in earnest on October 15, they’ll be limited to interacting with the game in its controlled environment through standard commands — no special access, no inspecting RAM, etc.

-The goal of the competition will be to complete the game, and the Facebook team will track how many times the agent “ascends,” as it’s called in Nethack, in a set amount of time.
+The goal of the competition will be to complete the game, and the Facebook team will track how many times the agent “ascends,” as it’s called in NetHack, in a set amount of time.
 But “we’re assuming this is going to be zero for everyone,” Grefenstette admitted.
 After all, this is one of the hardest games ever made, and even humans who have played it for years have trouble winning even once in a lifetime, let alone several times in a row.
 There will be other scoring metrics to judge winners in a number of categories.

 The hope is that this challenge provides the seed of a new approach to AI, one that more fundamentally resembles actual human thinking.
 Shortcuts, trial and error, score-hacking, and zerging won’t work here — the agent needs to learn systems of logic and apply them flexibly and intelligently, or die horribly at the hands of an enraged centaur or owlbear.

-You can check out the rules and other specifics of the Nethack Challenge here.
+You can check out the rules and other specifics of the NetHack Challenge here.
 Results will be announced at the NeurIPS conference later this year.